pieroproietti/penguins-blog/blog/2023-07-14-blendos-adventures.md

 ## Do this from a CLI in blendOs, NOT in a container:

+`mkdir arch-chroot`

-`mkdir -p build-root; sudo pacstrap -K build-root base linux linux-firmware`
+`sudo pacstrap -K arch-root base linux linux-firmware`

 when that finishes, do:

-`mkdir mnt-root`

-`sudo mount --bind build-root mnt-root`
+`sudo mount --bind arch-chroot`

 then:

-`sudo arch-chroot mnt-root`
+`sudo arch-chroot arch-chroot`

 `pacman -S git archiso base-devel xorriso python python-psutil squashfs-tools`